 Whatever piece of music you’re trying to learn, whether you know it already or not, you’ll need to play it again and again until you can play it naturally and instinctively.

 Don’t just try to play the music solos, but try to learn the whole piece of music.
-Understand the bass guitar parts, read the sheet music and tabs, and learn how to speed up or slow down a piece of music to really understand its bones.
+Understand the bass guitar parts (you can also get bass guitar lessons), read the sheet music and tabs, and learn how to speed up or slow down a piece of music to really understand its bones.

 The goal isn’t to become an electric guitar virtuoso who can play all the famous solos, even the hard ones, but to be able to understand and listen to a piece of music, recognize the right notes and then recreate it perfectly.